-Lightweight upright vacuum cleaners are great if you don’t want to struggle with a bulky, heavy appliance just to clean your floors.
-In this article, we’ve listed our favourite lightweight uprights to help you make an informed decision.
+Lightweight upright vacuum cleaners are great if you don’t want to struggle with a bulky, heavy appliance to clean your floors.
+In this article, we’ve listed our favourite lightweight uprights.

 - What Makes a Vacuum Lightweight?

 - Which are the Best Lightweight Upright Vacuums?